sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-csv.rst

 Save CSV File
 ----------------

-It saves CSV Files in specified location.
-Use the below field for CSV File
+It saves CSV files in a specified location.
+Use the below field for CSV file.

-* PATH : Select specified path of CSV File to be saved
+* PATH : Select a specific path for CSV file to be saved.
-* SEPERATOR : CSV separator
+* SEPERATOR : CSV separator.
-* HEADER : True or false depending on file type
+* HEADER : True or false depending on file type.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^